Causes of Bone Loss: Alcohol Osteoporosis , Osteopenia

-Alcohol Osteoporosis, Osteopenia.
-That alcoholic drink affects your bones.
+Alcohol Osteoporosis, Osteopenia information.
+Alcoholic drinks can affect your bones.
 Alcohol can have a positive affect for women who have not yet undergone menopause.
 The Framingham study of women's health showed that "Women who drink a little bit

 have an increased oestrogen which helps protect them against